Welcome to Gilpin County Extension

 - 4-H STEM Special Programs through summer camp- Must register: Gilpin Rec Center 303-582-1453

-- 4H Summer Explorers - Saturdays 9-noon for youth 8-18.
-Various topics, including BMX (help design the course!)
+- 4H Summer Explorers - FREE!
+Saturdays 9-noon for youth 8-18.
+Various topics, including BMX (help build the course every Saturday at 9 am - Programs start at 10

 - HEAL (Home Energy Audit Loan) Kits are now available for borrow- including a thermal leak detector!
 Call us at 303-582-9106.